On occasion in my notes one may read my comment that I can or cannot “Feel the Stones”. What in the world does that mean?

 The difference between a purple fluorite and an amethyst is subtle enough that it may be hard to detect the difference between that pair initially, whereas the difference between the fluorite and an celestite is quite distinct.
 This is what I call contrast.
-I do this well enough that I am sure if someone randomly switch stones for me while blindfolded, I could tell them what stone they’ve swaping in.
+I do this well enough that I am sure if someone randomly switched stones for me while blindfolded I could tell them what stone they’ve swaping in.

 Why the large stones?
 Think of it like a bathtub full of water.
 If I put one drop of green dye in the tub one may not notice a difference in the color of the water as the dye diffuses throughout, but if a person puts a cup of green dye in the bathtub the change in the water would be readily apparent.
-Or if one adds a teaspoon of hot water to a bath one may not feel that, but if one pours a gallon of hot water into the tub that warmth is clearly noticed.
+Or, if one adds a teaspoon of hot water to a bath one may not feel that change, but if one pours a gallon of hot water into the tub that warmth is clearly noticed.
 For me large stones on the order of a few pounds work great for this exercise.

-There are times when I can do this very well and other times I can’t feel anything at all.
+There are times when I can do this exercise very well and other times I can’t feel anything at all.
 This is why I comment in my notes that I “can’t feel the stones”.
 This helps clarify in the notes that I’m not sensitive that day and so if the session is a dud it may certainly be me.

-Note I often do not use ‘crystals’, I like rough stones tho most of the stones in this exercise happen to be crystals, but it’s not necessary.
+Note I often do not use crystals.
+I like rough stones tho most of the stones in my exercise happen to be crystals, but it’s not necessary.
 A pile of my rough iolites is very distinct and unique in feel.
 Also some crystal configurations work better than others.
 For example I have a large amethyst geode which actually makes me feel sick at very close range whereas my large amethyst open-face crystal is quite comfortable.

-Finally if you want to try this you don’t have to buy a bunch of big expensive crystals, or crystals at all.
-Large rough clear rock quartz is cheap.
-See if you can feel one type of rock.
-Sit for awhile with nothing, then reach over grab your sock full of clear rock quartz put it right in front of you close, close your eyes, and observer.
+If you want to try this you don’t have to buy a bunch of big expensive crystals, or crystals at all.
+Large ‘rough clear rock quartz’ chunks are cheap.
+The goal here is to see if one can feel one type of rock.
+Put the rocks in a sock and place them at arm’s length distance.
+Sit for awhile with nothing; note how you feel.
+Then reach over grab your sock full of clear rock quartz put it right in front of you close, close your eyes, and observer.